101 Best Things to Do on Oʻahu, Hawaiʻi

 Owned and operated by the University of Hawaiʻi and the Hawaiʻi Department of Land and Natural Resources, Lyon Arboretum is a stunning tropical botanical garden maintained for the purposes of research, as well as protecting and propagating some of Hawaiʻi’s rarest endemic species.

-The arboretum is a great place for visitors to come and learn about both Polynesian introductions and Hawaiian endemics, meaning plants found nowhere else on earth!
+The arboretum is a great place for visitors to come and learn about both Polynesian introductions, called canoe plants, and Hawaiian endemics, meaning plants that are found nowhere else on earth!

-That being said, the Lyon Arboretum is located adjacent to the neighboring Mānoa Falls.
-However, visiting Lyon Arboretum and the separate ʻAihualama Falls requires a little bit of advanced planning, which can’t be said about the Mānoa Falls Trail.
+That said, the Lyon Arboretum is located adjacent to the neighboring Mānoa Falls Trail, but visiting and parking at the Lyon Arboretum is a bit different than Mānoa Falls.

 Read My Separate Post: ʻAihualama Falls Trail (Lyon Arboretum)